akashkw/central-beheer-offices/index.md

 4. Duffy, Francis.
 “Hertzberger on the Slow Track.”
 Architects Journal, 16 Feb.
 2012.

 5. "Polyvalence: The Competence of Form and Space with Regard to Different Interpretations."
 Architectural Design, September 5, 2014.
 Wiley.

+6. Rakesh, Ramchurn.
+"Revisiting Herman Hertzberger and the Dutch Structuralists."
+The Architects' Journal, November 13, 2014.
+ProQuest.